piyushpandey955/CodeVis/docs/05_GETTING_STARTED.md

-# Getting Started with CodeVis Development# Getting Started with CodeVis Development
+# Getting Started with CodeAtlas Development# Getting Started with CodeAtlas Development

 Welcome!
-This guide will help you set up your development environment and start building CodeVis.Welcome!
-This guide will help you set up your development environment and start building CodeVis.
+This guide will help you set up your development environment and start building CodeAtlas.Welcome!
+This guide will help you set up your development environment and start building CodeAtlas.